John-A-Aydin/er-save-manager/installation/INSTALL.md

 ### Setup for users that already manage their save files

-If you already have a folder with your save files setup, rename your root save file to `ROOT` and make sure that each save has the following files
+If you already have a folder with your save files setup, rename your root save file to `ROOT` and make sure that each save has the following files:
 - **`ER0000.sl2`**
 - **`ER0000.sl2.bak`**
 - **`steam_autocloud.vdf`**